soundpress/RulesOfNYC/docs/c13/index.rst

       (C) No equipment may be directly attached to the potable water supply unless an approved backflow device is installed.

    (2) Pressure.
-Potable water, when required by Table of § 6-05 of this Chapter, shall be dispensed at sufficient pressure to provide a constant adequate flow.
+Potable water, when required by Table 1 of 24 RCNY § 6-05, shall be dispensed at sufficient pressure to provide a constant adequate flow.

 (h) Waste water system.
-Waste water shall be stored and disposed of in accordance with § 89.25 of the Health Code.
+Waste water shall be stored and disposed of in accordance with 24 RCNY Health Code § 89.25.

    (1) Waste water storage tanks and pipes shall be designed and maintained so as not to leak or spill on sidewalks or public streets.

-   (2) When required by Table 1 of § 6-05 of this Chapter, waste water tanks shall have a minimum capacity that is at least 15% greater than the potable water supply capacity and be clearly and permanently labeled "waste water."
+   (2) When required by Table 1 of 24 RCNY § 6-05, waste water tanks shall have a minimum capacity that is at least 15% greater than the potable water supply capacity and be clearly and permanently labeled "waste water."

    (3) Mobile food vending units creating liquid waste, including but not limited to units serving beverages such as coffee or tea or boiling frankfurters or holding melting ice, shall be equipped with a waste water tank with a minimum capacity that is at least 15% greater than the amount of water used for brewing coffee, processing food or for other liquid waste.

-   (4) Mechanically refrigerated equipment and containers where ice is used must be equipped with an indirect waste connection, in accordance with Health Code § 81.20, that drains into the waste tank.
+   (4) Mechanically refrigerated equipment and containers where ice is used must be equipped with an indirect waste connection, in accordance with 24 RCNY Health Code § 81.20, that drains into the waste tank.

 (i) Hand washing, ware washing and food washing.

    (1) Hand wash sink.
-When required by Table 1 of § 6-05 of this Chapter, mobile food vending units must be equipped with a separate hand wash sink or with one compartment of a multi-compartment sink that is used only for hand washing and no other purpose.
+When required by Table 1 of 24 RCNY § 6-05, mobile food vending units must be equipped with a separate hand wash sink or with one compartment of a multi-compartment sink that is used only for hand washing and no other purpose.
 The hand wash sink must:

       (A) Be located in the food preparation area, accessible for immediate use at all times, at a convenient height, and not obstructed by or used to store supplies or other equipment;